-As much as you might be tempted to kick it up a few extra kilometers on your speedometer, do yourself a favour and play it safe.
-Give yourself extra time, obey the speed limit, and drive according to road conditions.
-During busy periods, plan accordingly for traffic, road closures, and local disruptions so that you aren’t rushing to your destination.
-Festivals, sporting events, and parades can play havoc with traffic, so extra care at this time is necessary.
+As much as you might be tempted to kick it up and go a little faster, do yourself a favour and play it safe.
+Give yourself extra time, obey the speed limit and drive according to road conditions.
+During busy periods, plan accordingly for traffic, road closures and local disruptions so that you aren’t rushing to your destination.
+Festivals, sporting events and parades can wreak havoc with traffic, so extra care at this time is necessary.

-In any case, summer is a great time to relax and enjoy yourself with friends and family – so enjoy the season safely, keep distractions to a minimum (yes, including electronics), and keep your eyes on the road in front of you.
+In any case, summer is a great time to relax with friends and family – so enjoy the season safely, keep distractions to a minimum (yes, including electronics) and keep your eyes on the road in front of you.
 Most of all – have fun!